 We rely upon sophisticated information technology networks, systems and infrastructure, some of which are managed by third parties, to process, transmit and store electronic information and to manage or support a variety of business processes and activities.
 Additionally, we collect and store sensitive data, including proprietary business information.
 Despite security measures, our information technology networks, systems and infrastructure may be vulnerable to damage, disruptions or shutdowns due to attack by hackers or breaches, employee error or malfeasance, power outages, computer viruses, telecommunication or utility failures, systems failures, natural disasters or other catastrophic events.
-Likewise, data privacy or security breaches by employees and others with permitted access to our systems, including in some cases third parties to which we may outsource certain business functions, may pose a risk that sensitive data, including intellectual property or personal information, may be exposed to unauthorized persons or to the public.
-Security breaches and other disruptions to our information technology infrastructure could interfere with our operations, compromise information belonging to us and our customers and suppliers and expose us to liability which could adversely impact our business and/or result in the loss of critical or sensitive information, which could result in financial, legal, business or reputational harm.
+Likewise, data privacy or security breaches by employees and others with permitted access to our systems, including in some cases third parties to which we may outsource certain business functions, may pose a risk that sensitive data, including intellectual property or personal information technology infrastructure could interfere with our operations, compromise information belonging to us and our customers and suppliers and expose us to liability which could adversely impact our business and/or result in the loss of critical or sensitive information, which could result in financial, legal, business or reputational harm.